occultlang/occult/README.md

 <a href="https://occultlang.org/" target="_blank">occultang.org</a>
 </div>

+# About Occult
+Occult aims to be a memory-safe, statically-typed programming language with an elegant syntax similar to Rust and the performance of C. It achieves this by cross-compiling Occult code into C and using [tinycc](https://github.com/TinyCC/tinycc) as both a just-in-time (JIT) and ahead-of-time (AOT) compiler.

+In Occult, dynamic arrays are the default array type, functioning similarly to vectors.
+These arrays are managed by [tgc](https://github.com/orangeduck/tgc/tree/master), a lightweight garbage collector implemented in C. Occult enforces the use of stack-based variables, promoting predictable memory management and reducing the risk of dangling pointers.
+However, it also allows for heap allocations using tgc's malloc implementation, which is automatically freed by the garbage collector.
 # Building
 Assuming you have git and gcc, and other required dependencies installed, all of this should go smoothly
 > [!WARNING]